Small Business Energy Plans in Texas

 How can I reduce my small business’s energy consumption?

 Increase the energy efficiency of your small business by installing ENERGY STAR appliances and office equipment, using a smart or programmable thermostat, scheduling regular heating and air system maintenance, and reducing energy usage during peak hours.
-You can also contact Choose Texas Power for available options to find affordable business electricity plans.
+You can also contact Choose Texas Power for available options to find cheap business electricity plans.